Home > Hub article > All Kinds Of Everything Parent Notes

 Social Care

-- Young person should be identified as likely to need social care when an adult – if relevant – not all yp with an EHCP will need adult social care
+- Young person should be identified as likely to need social care when an adult – if relevant – not all young people with an EHCP will need / be eligible for adult social care

 - Official referral made – any professional – school, OT, social care